cepharum/file-essentials/README.md

 * **uuid** is the unmapped UUIDv4 used.
 * **fd** is the handle to open file for writing data.

+This method is also exposed as `MkFile`.

 ### FileEssentials.rmdir( baseFolder ) : Promise\<string[]>

 Removes a given element.
 If the element is a folder all subordinated files and folders are removed, too.
 The method promises list of all removed elements on success.

+This method is also exposed as `RmDir`.